 Keywords: Spartanburg, The Beacon, J.C.
 Stroble, Drive-in, The Upcountry, TAILGATINGGUIDE

-“He’s certainly the voice and the face of the Beacon,” said Mark McManus, one of the four managers of the famous Spartanburg drive-in.
-People from all over the country come to the Beacon for the experience and for a meal “a-plenty,” the drive-in’s term for having your sandwich or barbecue served under a heaping mound of French fries and onion rings.
+Although Stroble passed away a few years ago, people from all over the country still come to the Beacon for the experience and for a meal “a-plenty,” Stroble's term for having your sandwich or barbecue served under a heaping mound of French fries and onion rings.

 On a busy weekend day, about 4,000 people visit the Upcountry restaurant, McManus said.
 The Beacon is the second-largest drive-in restaurant in the country, behind only The Varsity in Atlanta.